Click here to see the class schedule: Sewing Machine Repair Classes

 The answer is yes and no.

-to authorized dealers.
+Electronic service training and special electronic diagnostic equipment for computerized machines is only available from the manufacturer to authorized dealers.
 Since it is unlikely you could buy the test equipment from the manufacturer, electronic service is somewhat limited.
 The basic mechanical service training procedures covered in my class will apply to mechanical service on all computerized machines.
 However, since most malfunctions in computer models are mechanical, understanding the basic service procedures will enable you to repair about 75% of the common problems on computerized sewing machines.
 Minor serger repair procedures can be covered in the basic class upon request.
 Service on any sewing machine requires a thorough understanding of basic mechanical repair procedures BEFORE moving to more complicated proceedures.
+Many people save much more than the cost of the class in repairs they would have been dropped off at the local service center.I believe the best way to teach repair is for the students to choose what they want to learn.
+This could include major service, such as:

 Replacing gears.